Use Blackboard Forms for Unit Evaluation

 Why?
 This means students won’t be confused or misinformed by incorrect or missing information.
 This is usually an issue when content was copied over from last year’s unit course.

-All the content is accessible.
+I have used Ally to ensure the learning content is accessible.

 Why?
 It is now a legal requirement to meet accessibility standards in online course pages.
 Making your content accessible improves the learning experience for everyone.